Install Infinite Scale on a Server

 TRAEFIK_ACME_MAIL

-must be set to a valid eMail address you own.
-When certificate issuing is triggered, LetsEncrypt checks in the request for creating valid certificates, if the response eMail address is valid and continues if so.
-If not, it logs an error and self-signed certificates are being used, see see Solving First Startup Issues. -
+must be set to a valid email address that you own.
+When certificate issuance is triggered, LetsEncrypt checks in the request to create valid certificates if the response email address is valid and proceeds if it is.
+If not, it logs an error and uses self-signed certificates, see Solving First Startup Issues. -

-Then, if any issues occur, you need to Stop the Deployment and fix them before continuing with the next step.
-See Solving First Startup Issues for a list of common issues,
+If any problems occur, you must Stop the Deployment and fix them before proceeding to the next step.
+See Solving First Startup Issues for a list of common issues.

 -

-Finally, if there are no (more) issues which you can identify because
+Finally, if there are no (more) problems that you can identify because

-certificates have been generated (check the certificate issuer in the browser, Google for how to do so), you must delete thecert-volume
+certificates have been generated (check the certificate issuer in the browser, Google for how to do this), you need to delete thecert-volume

-environment variable to empty and startup the instance as described below.
+environment variable back to empty and start the instance as described below.

 Start the Deployment

-When you have finished the configuration, you can start the deployment by issuing the following command:
+Once you have completed the configuration, you can start the deployment by issuing the following command:

 docker compose up -d

-This command will download all necessary containers and starts up the instance according your settings in the background (flag -d
+This command will download all necessary containers and start the instance in the background according to your settings (flag -d

 ).